-Yay!
-I’m so happy that the sun is out, there are a ridiculous amount of festivals and fairs to attend here in Chicago, and there is a ton of pool time with my name on it.
+I’m so happy that the sun is out.
+There are a ridiculous amount of festivals and fairs to attend here in Chicago, and great moods in every direction.
+Pools are open, kids are happy, and summer treats surround me.

-Ick, it’s also 93° with 80% humidity.
+It’s 93° with 80% humidity.
 Turning the oven on, despite having a working AC is not at all appetizing to me right now.
-After living in steamy places like Fort Lauderdale, NYC, Chicago, and of course the armpit of Florida, Tallahassee, I’ve learned to have a couple of “go-to” recipes for days like this.
+After living in steamy places like Fort Lauderdale, NYC, Chicago, and of course Tallahassee, I’ve learned to have a couple of “go-to” recipes for days like this.

 - 1 lb. frozen cooked shrimp, shelled (preferably medium sized or larger)